Skip to Content

 What to Do When There’s a Leak in Your Birmingham Rental Home

-If you see or hear water coming from somewhere it shouldn’t, your first strategy is to shut the water off.
-If the leak is coming from a faucet or appliance, you would be able to shut off the water merely by turning the handle or powering it off.
-If your leak is more extreme than that, though, you’ll have to shut off the main water supply to the house.
-To achieve this, locate your water main shut-off valve.
-This would be in a basement, utility room, or outside the home.
-After that, use a wrench and some pliers to turn the valve until the water stops flowing.
+However, if the leak is more severe, you’ll need to shut off the main water supply to the house.
+To do this, locate your water main shut-off valve.
+This may be in the basement, utility room, or outside the home.
+Then, use a wrench and pliers to turn the valve until the water stops flowing.

-Would you like to trade in your current Birmingham rental home for one that is maintained year-round by qualified professionals?
-Real Property Management Advantage can help!
-Visit our website to check out our listings or give us a call at 248-259-2575.
+Want to switch your current Birmingham rental home for one maintained year-round by qualified professionals?
+Real Property Management Advantage is here to help!
+Visit our website to check our listings or call us at 248-554-1010.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.